DMarby/picsum-photos/README.md

 ```

 #### Deployment
-Then, run the following command to create the kubernetes deployment:
+Then, go to the `kubernetes` directory and run the following command to create the kubernetes deployment:
 ```
 kubectl apply -f .
 ```